 Connection Fees - A charge imposed upon all applicants for service at the time service is sought from the District.
 "Connection fee" is a general term that encompasses a variety of one-time charges imposed upon applicants for service.
-A "connection fee" includes, but is not limited to, the fees charged to make the physical connection to the District's system, service lateral installation charges, meter set charges, new account administration fees, and capacity charges (which compensate the District for expenses in incurred in providing existing capacity).
+A "connection fee" includes, but is not limited to, the fees charged to make the physical connection to the District's system, service lateral installation charges, meter set charges, new account administration fees, and capacity charges (which compensate the District for expenses in incurred in providing existing capacity or an increase in needed capacity).